aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to DOC via .NET" h2=".NET API to Render OFT to DOC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add OFT to DOC conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for this.
+It is a comprehensive suite of file format manipulation APIs that can help you achieve this goal.

+Aspose.Email for .NET is the first step in the process.
+It allows you to convert OFT file format to HTML.
+This is done by using the MailMessage.Save(string, SaveOptions) method.
+This method takes two parameters, the first being the file name and the second being the SaveOptions object.
+The SaveOptions object contains the SaveFormat property which can be set to Html.

+The next step is to render the HTML to DOC.
+This is done by using Aspose.Words for .NET.
+The Document.Save(string, SaveOptions) method can be used to save the HTML as a DOC file.
+The SaveOptions object contains the SaveFormat property which can be set to Doc.

-If you are a .NET developer looking to add OFT to DOC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOC.
+In conclusion, Aspose.Total for .NET is the perfect solution for .NET developers who need to add OFT to DOC conversion features to their applications.
+Aspose.Email for .NET can be used to convert OFT file format to HTML and Aspose.Words for .NET can be used to render HTML to DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}